 Sound reproduction emphasizes low and high notes more than midrange frequencies.
 This can be both good and bad: it leads to a fun, motivating sound but if you’re listening to these outside of the gym, you may notice some auditory masking happening to vocals.

 True wireless earbuds are extremely popular among athletes due to their lack of cables.
 You’re able to move about freely without worrying about getting snagged on someone.
 The downside to this new technology is that it’s usually more expensive than standard wireless alternatives.
-JLab successfully marries function and affordability in the JLab JBuds Air.
-These retail for $50 and feature an IP55 rating, denoting dust and water-resistance.
+JLab successfully marries function and affordability in the JLab JBuds Air Icon.
+These retail for $59 and feature an IP55 rating, denoting dust and water-resistance.
 Admittedly, sound quality isn’t the best, but it doesn’t need to be for workout earbuds.
-Connection strength is reliable, which is arguably more important than sound quality with Bluetooth earbuds anyway.
-Athletes on a budget need to get these, and if you can afford more flexible spending, the Jabra Elite 65t are an excellent pick.
+Connection strength is reliable with these Bluetooth 5.0 earbuds, which is arguably more important than sound quality with Bluetooth earbuds anyway.
+Athletes on a budget need to get these, and if you can afford more flexible spending, the Jabra Elite Active 75t are an excellent pick.

 5. Jabra Elite 45e

 Speaking of Jabra, the Elite 45e is a fabulous unit.
 Proprietary ear tips allow you to remain aware of your surroundings, which is particularly important for outdoor athletes.
 Connection strength is great in part due to the Bluetooth 5.0 firmware.
 What’s more, just like some of the other earbuds mentioned here, the Jabra Elite 45e support quick charging.
 Plugging them in via microUSB cable for 15 minutes grants one hour of listening.